Personal data means any information capable of identifying you.

 Information we collect about you.
 We do not collect any information about you when you visit our website www.lushracetiming.co.uk.

 Information we receive from other sources.
 Prior to the competition, the host will send your personal data to us by email, in the form of a spreadsheet.
 The information (“essential data”) may include your name, date of birth, gender, club name, competition name, competition Bib Number, e-mail address and phone number.
-If the source of your personal has been via an internet online entry system then there may be other data (“non-essential data”) not required by us to process the results of the competition.
+If the source of your personal data has been via an internet online entry system then there may be other data (“non-essential data”) not required by us to process the results of the competition.
 Non-essential data may include address details, success or otherwise of event payment, answers to any questions required by the host such as garment size where garments may be given as competition mementoes.

 Securing your information